Rotaflex Night Fly Wall Lamp

 Period: 1950s – Mid-Century Modern.

-German designer, sculptor and graphic artist Hanns Hoffmann-Lederer (1899-1970) created several lights in this style in the 1950s for HL-Leuchten from Darmstadt, Germany.
-Also made in acrylic, the successor of cellulose acetate.
+German designer, sculptor and graphic artist Hanns Hoffmann-Lederer (1899-1970) created several wall lamps in this style in the 1950s for HL-Leuchten from Darmstadt, Germany.
+They were made in acrylic, the successor of cellulose acetate.